dly2424/py-tale/README.md

 #
 # How to install

 Simply download the py_tale.py file and place into your main .py directory.
-You can then do a local import with `from py_tale import Py_Tale`
+You can then do a local import with:

+`from py_tale import Py_Tale`

 It's that easy!

 Though you'll also need some dependencies. `requests` `websockets` and `colorama`